 Document Destruction, Personal Identifying Information

-The Colorado Consumer Protection Act, CRS 6-1-713, regulates document disposal of paper documents containing “personal identifying information“.
+The Colorado Consumer Protection Act, CRS 6-1-713, regulates document disposal and destruction of paper and electronic documents containing “personal identifying information” (PII).

 - Social Security Number

 - state or government-issued driver’s license or ID card number

 when the data elements are not encrypted, redacted, or secured by any other method rendering the name or the element unreadable or unusable.

 Each public or private entity that uses documents containing personal identifying information shall develop a written policy for the destruction or proper document disposal of paper and electronic documents containing personal identifying information.

 If a third-party recycler, storage or disposal firm is used for handling documents, the contract must require the recycler, storage or disposal firm to follow reasonable security procedures to protect PII until the documents have been properly destroyed or otherwise disposed of.